NWSL players kneel during the national anthem

-The league said Friday that it would play the national anthem before the Challenge Cup games and that it would support the players in whatever they chose to do.
+The league confirmed the day before that it would play the national anthem before the Challenge Cup games and that it would support the players in whatever they chose to do.

+During the late match between the Red Stars and the Washington Spirit a few players remained standing.
+There was a touching moment when Chicago’s Julie Ertz consoled teammate Casey Short, who was overcome by emotion.

 The NWSL is the first professional team sport in the United States to return amid the coronavirus outbreak.
-The monthlong Challenge Cup opened Saturday with a pair of games at Zions Bank Stadium in Herriman, Utah.
+The monthlong Challenge Cup is being played without fans at Zions Bank Stadium in Herriman, Utah.

+“Today, hopefully, it was a powerful statement,” Courage midfielder Sam Mewis said after her team defeated the Thorns 2-1.
+“It was an emotional time and I hope that both teams’ message comes through clearly.”

+Thorns defender Becky Sauerbrunn said: ``The (players’ association) has been about collaborating with teams on what we can do to maintain and sustain the conversation around racial injustice in this country.

 In response, U.S. Soccer adopted a rule that required players to stand.
 But that rule was repealed earlier this month amid nationwide protests over the death of George Floyd and racial inequity.